shelkmike/Mabs/README.md

 <a name="internal_link_to_Mabs-flye"></a>
 #### b) Mabs-flye
 Mabs-flye is intended for Nanopore reads and PacBio CLR reads (also known as "old PacBio reads").
 Similarly to Mabs-hifiasm, Mabs-flye requires two values:
 1. A path to reads, provided via options "--nanopore_reads", "--pacbio_clr_reads" or "--pacbio_hifi_reads".
-If you have several read datatets created by different technologies, these options can be used simultaneously.
+If you have several read datasets created by different technologies, these options can be used simultaneously.
 Keep in mind that if you have only HiFi reads, it's better to use Mabs-hifiasm.
 2. A path to a BUSCO dataset, provided via options "--download_busco_dataset" or "--local_busco_dataset".
 For details, see "2." in the description of Mabs-hifiasm above.

 To see the full list of options, run